 There's no reason why there's not better training to be able to hold someone down, especially when they're handcuffed.

-I mean, that's not forget this man was handcuffed.
+I mean, let's not forget this man was handcuffed.

 Jack Brewer and Leo Terrell.